-Attested: RC malaca.
-At the start of the British section of the Cosmography, in all three surviving manuscripts is this piece of text: Iterum sunt in ipso [northern] oceano [islands] quae dicitur vectis malaca insenos taniatide.
+Attested: malaca in the Ravenna Cosmography.
+At the start of the British section, all three surviving manuscripts have this piece of text: Iterum sunt in ipso [northern] oceano [islands] quae dicitur vectis malaca insenos taniatide.

 Name origin: M-vowel-L in ancient names meant ‘protruding, sticking out or up’ and began the names of many headlands across the ancient world, as discussed at length here, while -aca looks like a feminine, Latin-style adjective ending.
 Even if Dungeness was smaller in Roman times than now, it was still a prominent, triangular headland.